retro-tool/retro-tool-client/README.md

-# xing-retro-client
+# retro-tool-client
-Client for the XING Retro tool
+Client for the Retro tool

 ## Run it locally

-1. Start the API following this: https://source.xing.com/xing-retro/xing-retro-api
+1. Start the API following this: https://github.com/retro-tool/retro-tool-api
 2. `yarn && yarn generateTypes && yarn start`